A user contacted me with the following note (some details removed).

 I really can’t comment on the MyZmanim.com site since their code is not open source and I do not know the exact algorithm they use.
 The Zmanim Project code used here has 2 different algorithms available for calculating zmanim, one using the algorithm published by the USNO (US Navel Observatory), and the other from the NOAA (National Oceanic and Atmospheric Administration).
-I have 2 different implementations of the USNO algorithm, and both return the exact time to the millisecond, so I believe that the code is a correct implementation of the USNO algorithm.
+I have 2 different implementations of the USNO algorithm (one has since been removed as a duplicate), and both return the exact time to the millisecond, so I believe that the code is a correct implementation of the USNO algorithm.
 You can look through the code at my site and see if you find any issues.
 Having said that, I did a comparison between MyZmanim.com and my site using the USNO algorithm and both sites are within seconds (all calculations were for April 19 for XXXXX, NJ):

 Based on this chart, the sunrise difference between KosherJava.com using USNO and MyZmanim.com who are probably also using the USNO algorithm is 3 seconds for sea level and 6 seconds at 20 meter elevation (see below for why the elevation calculation has this additional 3 second discrepancy).
 Keep in mind that while I was able to zoom in to the user’s exact location using the Google Map interface, myZmanim.com is using a zip code level calculation, and they might be calculating using a slightly different location.